Certified Grassfed by AGW Standards

 Note: This standard prohibits other use of molasses; for example adding liquid molasses to hay to increase energy intakes.

-G17.0.9 If inadvertent exposure to non-forage feedstuff occurs, the incident must be recorded.
+G17.0.9 If accidental grazing or feeding of non-approved forage or exposure to non-forage feedstuff occurs, the incident must be recorded.

-G17.0.10 Records of any non-forage supplement must be maintained along with identification for the animals that consumed them.
+G17.0.10 Records of any non-approved or non-forage supplement must be maintained along with identification for the animals that consumed them.

-G17.0.11 Meat from animals fed non-forage feedstuffs may not be sold under the AWA Grassfed label.
+G17.0.11 Meat from animals fed non-approved or non-forage feedstuffs may not be sold under the AWA Grassfed label.

 G17.1 Pasture access for Grassfed Animals